OpenRTM/homebrew-openrtm/README.md

   - C++ version
   - Python version
   - Java version
-  - OpenRTP (RTCBuildler, RTSystemEditor on Eclipse)
+  - OpenRTP-aist (RTCBuildler, RTSystemEditor on Eclipse)

 ## How to install